cocos/cocos-docs/en/publish/publish-linksure.md

 ### Run the built cpk to the phone

-- You need to first contact the [LinkSure Mini Game business](https://www.wjminiapp.com/docs/minigame/guide/flow.html) to become a mini game developer.
+- You need to first contact the [LinkSure Mini Game business [zh]](https://www.wjminiapp.com/docs/minigame/guide/flow.html) to become a mini game developer.

 - Enter LinkSure Mini Program Management Platform, click **Mini Program Management -> My Mini Program -> Create Mini Program**, fill in the relevant information, submit and wait for review.